Taxi livery

 Taxi livery varies greatly from country to country.
-In some countries, livery is determined by Government legislation, in other countries, taxi operators have choice on colours.
+In some countries, livery is determined by government legislation, and in others, taxi operators have choice on colours.

 Africa

 Egypt

 In Egypt, taxi liveries vary by governorate.
 The most iconic Egyptian taxis are those of Cairo (navy blue and white) and Alexandria (yellow and black), although a new Cairo livery (white with a black-and-white checkered stripe along the centre) has arisen in recent years, indicating those taxis with working meters.

 Ethiopia

 In Ethiopia, taxis are generally blue and white, with white tops and blue bodies.
 Newer metered taxis are often yellow and green but have no set livery.

 Eritrea

 In Eritrea, all taxis are yellow.
 In Asmara, official cabs are all yellow with no specific liveries, yet minibuses can occasionally be found with white liveries.
 The taxis in Massawa are often large, like a minibus.

 Nigeria

 In Nigeria, each state has its own taxi livery, most notable being the yellow with black stripes of Lagos State taxis, mostly privately owned.